Guidance for Holding Society and Club Elections

 - Successful votes of no confidence trigger a by-election.
 All club/soc members shall be informed of the result of any subsequent by-election

-- For clarification as to when elections should be held and questions concerning the procedure of elections should be directed to the relevant Societies/Club Co-ordinator in the first instance.
+- For clarification as to when elections should be held and questions concerning the procedure of elections should be directed to the Democracy Team in the first instance.